-Everything You Need to Know About Disney Pandora – The World of AVATAR, including Pandora Disney World attractions, Pandora merchandise, Pandora food, and more.
+Everything You Need to Know About Pandora Animal Kingdom – Pandora – The World of AVATAR, including Pandora Disney World attractions, Pandora merchandise, Pandora food, and more.

 Disclosure: I had the opportunity to attend the Disney Pandora – The World of AVATAR press event at no cost.
 All opinions are my own.
-Affiliate links are included – we may make a small commission when you purchase through our link.
+Affiliate links are included – we may make a small commission when you purchase through our link at no additional cost to you.

 Visiting Disney Pandora – The World of AVATAR including the MUST SEE Pandora Disney World attraction Flight of Passage